Bioconductor/BBS/Doc/Set-up-propagation-HOWTO.md

 ## 6. Add propagation scripts to biocpush's crontab

 From the biocpush account.

 The propagation scripts for BioC 3.14 are located in the `~/propagation/3.14/` folder.
 For the software packages, they are: `updateReposPkgs-bioc.sh`, `prepareRepos-bioc.sh`, and `pushRepos-bioc.sh`.

+### Before running the scripts

-IMPORTANT: Two things before we can run these scripts.
+Three important things before we run these scripts:

 1. Create `~/cron.log/3.14`.